-Finding 3 can be made, based on the above information and with adherence to the requirements included as project notes and all mitigation measures, the proposal will not have adverse effects upon surrounding properties.
+Finding 3 can be made, based on the above information, this proposal alone will not have a material adverse effects upon surrounding properties.

 Finding 4: The granting of such a variance will not be contrary to the objectives of the General Plan.